Welcome to today's edition of the Rush 24-7 podcast.

 And now that it's a political issue, that's boomeranged on her.

-Here's one more bite.
+Here, one more bite.

-Uh this is a continued uh worthless business.
+This is a continued worthless bite.

 Misleading the Congress of the United States.

-Yes, I am saying that they are misleading that the CIA was misleading the Congress.
+Yes, I am saying that they are misleading, that the CIA was misleading the Congress.

 And at the same time, the administration was misleading the Congress on the weapons of mass destruction in Iraq.

-To which I said this intelligence does not support the imminent threat to which the press asks the same question you just did now.
+To which I said, this intelligence does not support the imminent threat, to which the press asks the same question you just did now.

-Are you accusing them of a line?
+Are you accusing them of a lying instead of just stating a fact?

 Getting rid of her is not going to happen.